QAMinn2468/My-Reads---React-Project/README.md

 * These books do not know which shelf they are on.
 They are raw results only.
 You'll need to make sure that books have the correct state while on the search page.

 ## Important
 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
-That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.
+That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Fencing or Waxed Paper don't come back with any results.

 ## Create React App